 Fires should be built far away from any dry, combustible items.
 Make sure to clear any excess dry leaves or debris from the area where you plan to build your pit and make your fire, and be aware of any flammable chemicals or fuel tanks that may be around the campsite.

 To make a fire pit, clear a space and surround it with a circle of rocks to keep your fire contained.
+Keep a bucket of water and a shovel handy to be able to easily put out your fire at any time.
 Now you’re ready to make your fire.

 There are a ton of ways to make a fire, but a few basic principles apply.
 First, fires feed off oxygen and dry material.
-Don’t bother cutting live branches or trees, these won’t burn.
+Don’t cut live branches off of trees, these won’t burn.
 Gather fallen, dead, and dry branches of various sizes (that range from small to large) as well as some kindling.
 Kindling is small, dry materials you’ll use to start your fire.
 Kindling can be pineneedles, dead grass, rolled up balls of paper, or even cardboard (just make sure it isn’t coated in plastic).